 In this tutorial, we will create Vanity DNS for the domain thismightbeadomain.com by creating the name server hostnames ns1-ns4.thismightbeadomain.com.

-3. Click the Advanced Settings button and select Name Server Settings.
+3. Click Advanced Settings and then Name Server Settings

 NOTE!: Domains must share the same name servers to use the same vanity name servers.
 If they do NOT have the same Constellix name servers, then they can NOT share the same Vanity DNS configuration.